eclipse/jifa/site/docs/guide/contributing.md

 ## How to contribute?

-We embrace contributions in various forms, encompassing, but not restricted to, the following:
+Contributions in various forms are welcome, including but not limited to:

 - Bug reports and issue submissions